GG-EZ415/Game-Glutton/README.md

 # Hop-ON-Board
--Type of user
+*Type of user
-    -Board gamers of all levels and game reviewers -Some goals
+    *Board gamers of all levels and game reviewers *Some goals
     -Find ratings and reviews of boardgames
     -Find youtube tutorials and how too
     -Reddit answers